 Where to stay in Cape Town

-We got into town after a long day of shark diving and wine tasting and we were.
-BEAT.
-We got to our hotel and just wanted to eat and pass out and so, we did.
+We got into town after a long day of shark diving and wine tasting and we were BEAT.
+We got to our stunning Cape Town boutique hotel and just wanted to eat and pass out and so, that's exactly what we did.
 We stayed at the Three Boutique Hotel.
 It was wonderful to wake up fully rested in such a beautiful property.

-It was located in an old colonial style mansion and the service was incredible.
-Everyone that worked there was friendly and helpful and the breakfast buffet.
+The Three is located in an old colonial style mansion and the service was incredible.
+Everyone that worked there was friendly and helpful and the breakfast buffet...
 Y'all, South Africa knows how to do a fantastic breakfast buffet.
 I can't speak highly enough about our experience here, if you're looking for a great hotel for couples in Cape Town, this is it.
 Check rates here.

 Day 1 - Robben Island & Bo-Kaap